openhab/website/blog/2023-12-22-openhab-4-1-release.md

 - Florian ([@florian-h05](https://github.com/florian-h05)) for the openHAB Main UI
 - Laurent ([@lolodomo](https://github.com/lolodomo)) for the openHAB Basic UI

-Most of them are also maintainers, which means besides of contributing code, they review pull requests and participate in discussions on GitHub issues.
+Many of our top committers are also maintainers, which means besides contributing code, they also review pull requests and participate in discussions on GitHub issues which helps maintain our high level of quality across bindings, UI and Core.
-At present, we are 35 maintainers across all our repositories.
+At present, we have 35 maintainers across all our repositories.
 Many thanks to my colleagues for making openHAB 4.1 a Christmas present to our community!

 # Highlights